 Check the Loan Duration

-The loan duration is important, with some lenders offering loans for up to 6 months and others for as long as 7 years.
+The loan duration is important, with lenders generally offering loans for 12 months to 60 months (equivalent of 1 to 5 years).

 Typically the shorter the loan, the higher the APR will be because it gets multiplied until it is shown as an annual figure.
 So you must consider the length of the loan when you get the representative example.